eduardo-w-bandeira/glosvar/_under_consideration.md

 - ? = in
 - ? = is
 - ? = lambda
+    - Not lamb, because it has its own meaning.
 - ? = nonlocal
 - ? = not
 - ? = or